 Module Leader: Dr Maureen Mapp

-- Cyber-control: Internet Governance, the problem of jurisdiction and, what is cyberspace?
+- Cyber-control: defining cyberspace, Internet Governance, the problem of jurisdiction. and the challenges of policing cyberspace

 - E-commerce – Crypto currency regulation and its discontents

 - Cyber-property – defining cyber property, digital rights and ownership

 - Cyber- property - Human rights and intellectual property

 - Cyber rights: intermediary liability, data privacy, right to be forgotten- Google case

 - Cybercrime: hacking, computer misuse and cloud computing